 Risk Management Education

-USDA provides funds to the regional extension risk management education centers that provide risk education and tools tailored for different regions of the country and types of operations, including important business planning tools.
+USDA provides funds to the regional extension risk management education centers and to the Risk Management Agency that provide risk education and tools tailored for different regions of the country and types of operations, including crop insurance education, risk management strategies as well as other important business planning tools.